gromo.modules.growing_module.GrowingModule#

 Raises:

-• TypeError – raised when the previous module is not of type GrowingModule or MergeGrowingModule
+• TypeError – if previous module is not of type GrowingModule or MergeGrowingModule

 extended_forward(x: Tensor, x_ext: Tensor | None = None, use_optimal_delta: bool = True, use_extended_input: bool = True, use_extended_output: bool = True) tuple[Tensor, Tensor | None][source]#